So Sad About Gloria: Production

 The film was shot on location in 1972 in the Ozarks region of Arkansas, as well as a number of locations in Little Rock and central Arkansas, including Crestview Park, Lakewood Park, and T. R. Pugh Memorial Park in North Little Rock (Pulaski County).

+When the movie premiered regionally, ads included a local telephone number to find out more about the movie.
+Instead, calls were answered with a recording of Gloria begging for help before the phone went dead.